lightstreams-network/docs/content/getting-started/_index.md

 weight = 1
 +++

 Lightstreams team implemented a permissioned blockchain protocol to empower users to share their files in secure and distributed manner, always in control the access to those private files.

-Jump into the next links and learn how to distribute your data today in a safe and secure manner.
+Have a look at the following links to learn how to distribute your data in a in a secure manner.

 ## First steps